 These Republicans refuse to support McCarthy for House speaker

-House Republicans have a narrow majority in the 118th Congress, and because of that, House Minority Leader Kevin McCarthy is having some difficulty rounding up enough votes to win election and succeed Rep. Nancy Pelosi as House speaker.
+House Republicans have a narrow majority in the 118th Congress, and because of that, House Minority Leader Kevin McCarthy is having some difficulty rounding up enough votes to win the gavel and succeed Rep. Nancy Pelosi as House speaker.

-A handful of Republicans say they'll oppose McCarthy's bid to be speaker.
+At least 19 Republicans opposed McCarthy's bid to be speaker in the first several rounds of voting on the House floor this week.
 He easily won the nomination for speaker within the Republican conference, but he must still win 218 votes on the floor if all members are present.

+Rep. Byron Donalds of Florida switched his vote on the third and subsequent ballots against McCarthy, and Rep. Victoria Spartz of Indiana switched her vote to "present" on the fourth ballot because she said she wanted more time.
+On Friday, Donalds switched his vote back, after McCarthy made some concessions to holdouts.
+Spartz also switched from "present" to McCarthy on Friday.

-Here are the Republicans who say they will not support McCarthy's bid for the speaker's gavel:
+Here are the Republicans who have voted against support for McCarthy's bid for the speaker's gavel.
+Some switched their votes back on Friday, following negotiations with McCarthy and his allies on Thursday.

 Rep. Andy Biggs (Arizona)

 Perhaps the most vocal opponent to a would-be Speaker McCarthy is Rep. Andy Biggs of Arizona, who ran against McCarthy within the Republican conference for speaker.
 The secret-ballot GOP conference vote was 188-31.
-Biggs also plans to run against McCarthy on the House floor Tuesday.
+Biggs also ran against McCarthy on the House floor Tuesday.

 Biggs has expressed frustration that McCarthy and Republicans aren't doing enough to fight "radical Leftists" and are "failing to put the brakes on the Left."
 That's what Biggs wrote in a Nov.
 18 op-ed in the conservative website "American Greatness."